 After someone dies, creditors may go after the decedent's (deceased person's) estate, which is the collection of their assets.
 Creditors’ claims must be filed with the probate court within a certain window set by the state, which can range from a few weeks to months from receiving notice of the decedent's death or the initial probate proceeding.

 The executor named in the decedent's will or a personal representative named by the court is responsible for handling the estate, including paying any debts or taxes the decedent owed.
 Executors won't pay the creditors out of their own pocket, but through the estate funds, and they'll usually pay more important debts before others.
 For example, funeral expenses and taxes usually have priority.
 The executor has many responsibilities after a person dies, so be sure to nominate someone to represent your estate in your last will and testament.
-You can get a will using attorney-approved tools with the Policygenius app.

 If you're a relative of the decedent and you receive phone calls from their creditors, you can direct them to the executor.
 You are typically not obligated to pay their debt, except under certain circumstances, like if you co-signed the loan or were a joint account owner.
-You can learn more in this guide to what happens to a debt after death.